 Endangered Species

-Protecting imperiled species and recovering habitat is part of the foundational work that Sierra Club was built around.
-In fact, today there are more gray wolves, wild bison, and California condors than there were a generation ago thanks to Sierra Club members and supporters.
+Protecting endangered species and their habitat is part of the foundational work that the Sierra Club was built around – and it’s working.
+Today there are more gray wolves, grizzly bears, and California condors than there were a generation ago thanks to Sierra Club members and supporters.

 What is the Endangered Species Act?

 The Endangered Species Act is one of the most important and effective conservation laws in history.
 The bipartisan bill passed Congress with almost unanimous support on December 28, 1973, preventing the extinction of roughly 291 species since its passage.
-Today, more than 90% of the public supports the Act.
+Today, more than 80% of the public supports it.

 The Endangered Species Act has helped save 99% of species listed for protection from extinction, including the humpback whale, grizzly bear, and bald eagle.
 Because of its success, gray whales still swim our coasts, peregrine falcons still soar our skies, and polar bears still roam the Arctic tundra.
 The Act is currently helping protect more than 2,000 species of plants and animals that are threatened or endangered.